informalsystems/quint/doc/quint.md

 for the random number generator.
 This is useful for reproducibility of executions.

+**Option `--main`**.
+The name of the main module, which will be run as a state machine.
+By default, this name is extracted from the filename.

+**Option `--match`**.
+A regular expression that filters definitions to be used as tests.
+The default value is `.*Test`.

-**Option `--timeout`**.
+**(Not implemented) Option `--timeout`**.
 The optional parameter `--timeout` specifies the maximum time (in seconds) to spend on interpretation.
 Once the time limit has been reached, the execution stops and outputs whatever it has computed.

-**Option `--tests`**.
-The optional parameter `--tests` specifies a list of tests to be run.
-Note that the properties are checked against the sampled executions.  *It is not a complete verification of the specification properties.*

 **Option `--out`**.
 The optional parameter `--out` specifies the name of an output file.